vmendis/VagrantAlpineApacheDocker/README.md

 1. Download and install the appropriate version of VirtualBox from here: https://www.virtualbox.org/

 1a.
-Make sure Ansible is installed on your computer.
+Make sure Ansible is installed on your computer.  //  do we need this on the host computer ??

 2. Download the scripts from this site